Sheltered & SDAIE

 Sheltered and SDAIE (Specially Designed Academic Instruction in English) courses can be used to satisfy the “a-g” subject requirements.
 As sheltered and SDAIE courses simply refer to particular instructional methodologies used throughout the course, it is expected that sheltered and SDAIE courses in all subject areas would be equivalent in content and skill development to courses taught in the same subject area (i.e., Sheltered Algebra 1 should be equivalent to Algebra 1).
 These courses require a sustained focus on content language development and should be tailored to the specific linguistic needs of students who often struggle with the complexities of English as a dialect or an additional language.

 English as a Second Language (ESL) / English Language Development (ELD) are acceptable “a-g” courses if they meet the English ESL / ELD (“b”) subject area criteria.

 Are separate new course submissions required for SDAIE courses to receive UC approval?

-Most often, sheltered and SDAIE courses differ from regular courses only in their instructional methodology, not in their course content and skill development.
-Because the core curriculum is the same, UC does not require a separate course description for sheltered courses.
+Most often, sheltered and SDAIE courses differ from regular courses only in their instructional methodology, not in their content and skill development.
+Because the core curriculum is the same, UC does not require a separate course submission for sheltered courses.
 If separate transcript abbreviations are designated for sheltered and SDAIE courses, please be sure these are listed on the “a-g” course list along with the transcript abbreviations associated with the regular sections.

-Alternatively, ESL / ELD courses do require a separate, new course submission for these courses to receive “a-g” approval and be listed on the course list.
+Alternatively, ESL / ELD courses require a separate, new course submission for these courses to receive “a-g” approval and be listed on the course list.